 • Festa della Sensa (May) – Celebration that commemorates Venice’s relationship with the sea.
 The waters around Venice are packed with civilian boats that range from dingy to epic in appearance.

 • La Corsa dei Ceri (May) – One of the greatest religious processions in Italy.
-Honors Saint Ubaldo, and is held in Gubbio
+Honours Saint Ubaldo, and is held in Gubbio

 • Umbria Jazz (July) – One of the most important jazz festivals in the world.
 Takes place in Perugia.
 There’s also a winter version held in Orvieto.

-• Palio di Siena (August/September) – Rival neighborhoods in Siena meet and compete in various competitions, most well-known being horse races.
+• Palio di Siena (August/September) – Rival neighbourhoods in Siena meet and compete in various competitions, most well-known being horse races.
 Can be quite energetic.

 • Harvest Sagre (October-November) – The autumn harvest and food festivals.
 Nearly every region holds their own around this time.